Opportunities for Experiential Learning and Research

 Learn more about the field of human rights through trainings, research, writing, and project work with a student group.
 We partner with more than a dozen student groups throughout the year.
 We engage most closely with Harvard Law Student Advocates for Human Rights and the Harvard Human Rights Journal.

-Harvard Law Student Advocates for Human Rights is an independent student group dedicated to building the human rights community at Harvard Law School, providing students the opportunity to engage in significant human rights work.
+HLS Advocates for Human Rights is an independent student group dedicated to building the human rights community at Harvard Law School, providing students the opportunity to engage in significant human rights work.